Fibre density and cross-section - Single-tissue CSD¶

 4. Bias field correction¶

--ants option in MRtrix.
+ants algorithm within the dwibiascorrect script in MRtrix3.
 The script uses a bias field correction algorithm available in ANTS (the N4 algorithm).
 Don’t use the

 5. Global intensity normalisation across subjects¶